OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

  - amount (uint256): "10"
 Transaction successful: 0x9c84faf32a87a33f517b424518712f1dc5ba0bdac4eae3a67ca80a393c555ece

-$ zos-dev call
+$ npx zos call
 ?
 Select a network from the network list: local
 ?
 Choose an instance: Counter at 0xCfEB869F69431e42cdB54A4F4f105C19C080A601 ?
 Select a method: value()
 Returned "11"
 ```

-Note: If you are curious about how ZeppelinOS achieves this feat, given that smart contracts are immutable, check out our [upgrades pattern guide](pattern).
+> Note: If you are curious about how ZeppelinOS achieves this feat, given that smart contracts are immutable, check out our [upgrades pattern guide](pattern).
+You will see that there are some changes that are not supported during updates.
+For instance, you cannot [remove or change the type of a contract state variable](https://docs.zeppelinos.org/docs/writing_contracts.html#modifying-your-contracts).
+Nevertheless, you can change, add, or remove all the functions you want.

 That's it!
 You now know how to start a simple ZeppelinOS project, create a contract, deploy it to a local network, and even update it as you develop.
 Head over to the next tutorial to learn how to interact with your contract from your code.